Pario398/tic-tac-toe-Haskell/README.md

   - [gameManager](#gamemanager)
   - [gameStart](#gamestart)
   - [createPlayer](#createplayer)

-## Installation
-To use the tic-tac-toe game, make sure you have Haskell installed on your system.
-Then, follow these steps:
-1. Clone the repository: `git clone https://github.com/your/repository.git`
-2. Change to the project directory: `cd repository`
-3. Build the project: `stack build`
-4. Run the game: `stack run`

 ## Usage
 Once the game is running, you can choose from the following options: